Trump says Big Tech is dividing the country, after his supporters attack Congress

 He said the companies had made a "terrible mistake" and that there is a "counter move" to the actions Big Tech platforms have taken without being specific about what that means.

-Last week, Twitter, Facebook, Alphabet Inc-owned Google, Apple Inc and Amazon.com Inc took their strongest actions yet against Trump to limit his reach.
+Last week, Twitter, Facebook, Alphabet-owned Google, Apple and Amazon.com took their strongest actions yet against Trump to limit his reach.

 Apple, Google and Amazon also suspended Parler - a pro-Trump app where users have threatened more violence - from their respective app stores and Web-hosting services.